symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 -------------

-The MenuBundle also includes the administration panels and respective services needed for integration with the back end admin tool :doc:`SonataDoctrinePhpcrAdminBundle <../bundles/doctrine_phpcr_admin>`
+The MenuBundle also includes the administration panels and respective services needed for integration with the backend admin tool :doc:`SonataDoctrinePhpcrAdminBundle <../bundles/doctrine_phpcr_admin>`

-The included administration panels will be automatically available but need to be explicitly put on the dashboard if you want to use them.
+The included administration panels are automatically available but need to be explicitly put on the dashboard if you want to use them.
 See :doc:`../tutorials/creating-cms-using-cmf-and-sonata` for instructions on how to install SonataDoctrinePhpcrAdminBundle.